JoshHo919/cs271_sokoban_game/readme.md

-#CS 271 Sokoban Game Group 17
+# CS 271 Sokoban Game Group 17

+### Members:
+- Yeung, Calvin
+- Jeng-Shiun, Ho
-###members: Yeung, Calvin, Jeng-Shiun, Ho, Shen, Daolun
+- Shen, Daolun

-##Instruction:
+## Instructions:
-run the program:
+To run the program:

     python3 main.py [input_file_path]

-output:
+Output format:

     [solution length] [solution]

-Parameters can be modified:
+Parameters that can be modified:

-- reward: environment.py line 20 BASIC_REWARD
+- reward: environment.py BASIC_REWARD
   + 'SPACE': step on a space or empty target
   + 'INFEASIBLE': if infeasible action(for future reward observation only)
   + 'ON_TARGET': box push to a target